huohuoren4/docs/python/flask/user_guide/quickstart.md

     return resp
 ```

 Note that cookies are set on response objects.
 Since you normally just return strings from the view functions Flask will convert them into response objects for you.
-If you explicitly want to do that you can use the [make_response()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.make_response) function and then modify it.
+If you explicitly want to do that you can use the `make_response()` function and then modify it.

 Sometimes you might want to set a cookie at a point where the response object does not exist yet.
-This is possible by utilizing the [Deferred Request Callbacks](https://flask.palletsprojects.com/en/2.3.x/patterns/deferredcallbacks/) pattern.
+This is possible by utilizing the [Deferred Request Callbacks](/python/flask/user_guide/pattern/request_callback#deferred-request-callbacks) pattern.

-For this also see [About Responses](https://flask.palletsprojects.com/en/2.3.x/quickstart/#about-responses).
+For this also see [About Responses](/python/flask/user_guide/quickstart#about-responses).

-## Redirects and Errors
+## Redirects and Errors {#redirects-and-errors}

-To redirect a user to another endpoint, use the [redirect()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.redirect) function; to abort a request early with an error code, use the [abort()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.abort) function:
+To redirect a user to another endpoint, use the `redirect()` function; to abort a request early with an error code, use the `abort()` function:

 ```python
 from flask import abort, redirect, url_for